I Thought I Could Handle Anything. Then My Husband Got Sick

 Here is the skill set that is useful in both journalism and the caregiving professions: a willingness to relentlessly pursue people for information.
 All the telemedicine lines I tried had very long wait times.
 So I texted a nurse in Tennessee we had once house-swapped with, but whom I’ve never met.
 In the wee hours of the morning, I called a high school friend from Australia, where it was mid-afternoon.
 I emailed a kidney specialist neighbor three floors up, even though the only correspondence we’d had previously was when I “accidentally” took her newspaper.

 Mostly what these friends and strangers told me was that I was doing what could be done: Keeping up the fluids, trying to keep the fever in check, monitoring the breathing.
-They helped me make a plan for what to do if things get worse.
+They helped me make a plan for what to do if things got worse.
 While my husband slept I occasionally counted his breaths—one doctor told me that more than 25 a minute meant he may be struggling to get enough oxygen.
 I made a record of his temperature and noticed when it seemed to rage (evenings).
 The panic subsided and was replaced by a routine.
 And eventually, after about 10 days, he began to get better.

 Possibly, we would have come through it without help, but I wouldn’t have wanted to.
 One of the most indelible lessons of this scary time is that you can survive alone, but you need others to flourish.
 The most dangerous pre-existing condition my husband and I had for fighting the virus was our devotion to self-sufficiency.
 Independence can be its own kind of social isolation.